csc-training/geocomputing/pouta/arcpy/README.md

 > [!NOTE]
 > The instructions here are from 2018 and **are partly outdated**.
 Partly they still could be still useful.
-After 2018t ESRI has realeased [ArcPy also as conda package](https://enterprise.arcgis.com/en/server/latest/develop/linux/linux-python.htm).
+After 2018 ESRI has realeased [ArcPy also as conda package](https://enterprise.arcgis.com/en/server/latest/develop/linux/linux-python.htm).
 Using the conda installation is likely easier, but installing the ArcGIS Server is still also needed to get the license.

+> [!NOTE]
 > If possible, **consider using opensource Python libraries instead**, see for example [Puhti geoconda](https://docs.csc.fi/apps/geoconda/) libraries.

 # Setting up and using ArcPy in cPouta